South Florida Woman hit with 3200% penalty courtesy of the FBAR.

 That’s right in this case, the US Department of Justice (DOJ) is proud to say:

 Mary Estelle Curran of Palm Beach, Fla., pleaded guilty today in the U.S. District Court for the Southern District of Florida to filing false tax returns for tax years 2006 and 2007, the Justice Department and Internal Revenue Service, Criminal Investigation (IRS-CI) announced….According to the plea agreement, Curran’s conduct caused a tax loss to the government of approximately $667,716…Curran has agreed to pay a civil penalty in the amount of 50 percent of the high balance of the accounts, which is $21,666,929.

-What people who have been shielding income tax with foreign account must realize is that they will be treat more harshly than a someone who take very specific and deliberate actions top engage in an identity theft ring in order to affirmative steal money from the US treasury.
-Those engaging in international tax evasion will be treated more severe than someone ring-leads a domestic identity theft and fraud conspiracy.
+So Quintin, who created a vast criminal conspiracy, his penalty potential? $250,000.00.
+No more than a penalty of 19.2%.
+Or the case of Curran, a widow who evaded taxes on foreign accounts she inherited from her husband: 3200%.
+My in-phone calculator may be broken (or operator error), but I think that is a penalty difference of over 16,000%.
+What people who have been shielding income tax with foreign accounts must realize is that they will be treated more harshly than someone who takes very specific and deliberate actions to engage in an identity theft ring in order to steal money from the US treasury.
+Those engaging in international tax evasion will be treated more severely than someone who ring-leads a domestic identity theft and fraud conspiracy.